Pittsburgh Pirates: Logos and uniforms

 In the late 1950s, the team adopted sleeveless jerseys.
 While not an innovation by the team (the honor goes to the Cincinnati Reds), the Pirates helped popularize the look.
-Coinciding with the move into Three Rivers Stadium in 1970, the team switched to a darker shade of gold and changed their caps from black to gold with a black brim; they also introduced pullover nylon/cotton jerseys and beltless pants as part of their new uniform set (later to become polyester doubleknit).
+Coinciding with the move into Three Rivers Stadium in 1970, the team switched to a darker shade of gold and changed their caps from black to gold with a black brim (except batting helmets, which would have to wait until the following season for the change from black to gold with the black brim); they also introduced pullover nylon/cotton jerseys and beltless pants as part of their new uniform set (later to become polyester doubleknit).
 The Pirates became the first team in baseball to sport such a look, but it quickly became popular throughout the league, and the pullover style would become the prominent look of 1970s and 1980s baseball.
 The Pirates ditched the pullover style in favor of the traditional button-down style in 1991, one of the last teams to switch.

 In 1976, the National League celebrated its 100th anniversary.
 To coincide with it, certain NL teams wore old-style pillbox hats complete with horizontal pinstripes.
 After the season, the Pirates were the only team to adopt the hats permanently, alternating between a black hat and a gold hat for several seasons.
 The Pirates switched back to a brighter shade of gold for the 1977 season, and became one of the first teams to wear third jerseys, following the Oakland Athletics.
 Starting in 1977, the Pirates had uniform styles which included two different caps and three different uniforms: an all-black set, an all-gold set, and a white set with black-and-gold pinstripes.
 The pants, tops and caps could all be worn interchangeably for different looks; the Pirates wore four different uniform combinations in the 1979 World Series.
 The pinstripes came off the white uniforms in 1980, but the Pirates continued to utilize the three uniform set until the 1985 season, when the team returned to the straightforward home whites/road grays combination.
 The solid black cap with a gold "P" returned in 1987 and has been the team's primary cap ever since.